Freedom of Information

-The act is completely retrospective so that all recorded information held by the City and County of Swansea falls within the scope of the act.
+The act is completely retrospective so that all recorded information held by Swansea Council falls within the scope of the act.

 It is a criminal offence both corporate and personal for anyone to alter, deface, block, erase, destroy or conceal any record held by the authority with the intention of preventing its disclosure once it has been requested by an applicant.

 On receipt of a written request for recorded information the applicant must be notified whether the authority holds that information and if so must be supplied with that information, if possible, in the manner requested.